duyoji/creating_api_with_express_and_postgresql/README.md

 $ npm install -D MODULE_NAME
 ```

 ## Objectives of each part

-### Part1: Setup environment of DB.
+### Part1: Setup environment of DB

+- Not to use sql commands directly in shell of DB to create databases and tables.
-- Be able to use [sequelize-cli](https://github.com/sequelize/cli) command.
+- To be able to use [sequelize-cli](https://github.com/sequelize/cli) command.
-- To be able to create DB from command.
+- To be able to create Database from sequelize command.
 - To be able to create migration files to create tables.
 - To be able to create seed files to add data into tables.
 - To be able to reset/revert tables when having a mistake.
 - To be able to modify your migration files and seed files to what you want.

-### Part2: Setup environment of Express.
+### Part2: Setup environment of Express

 - To be able to set up a web server with express and understand how express works when the server receives requests.
 - To understand how middlewares of express works.